top of page

 • Brown Foods unveils lab-made whole cow's milk

-Brown Foods, a Y Combinator-backed start-up based in Boston, has introduced UnReal Milk, a lab-made whole With growing concerns about climate change and resource scarcity, the introduction of lab-grown dairy While Brown Foods positions itself as a pioneer in lab-grown milk, it enters a competitive landscape Soma Soma is working on producing lab-grown milk through cell culture techniques, focusing on creating Dairy Farmers of America (DFA) The DFA has invested in lab-grown dairy technologies and is exploring
+Brown Foods, a Y Combinator-backed start-up based in Boston, has introduced UnReal Milk, a lab-made whole With growing concerns about climate change and resource scarcity, the introduction of lab-grown dairy While Brown Foods positions itself as a pioneer in lab-grown milk, it enters a competitive landscape Perfect Day One of the most recognised names in lab-grown dairy, Perfect Day uses fermentation technology Senara Senara is working on producing lab-grown milk through cell culture techniques, focusing on creating

 • Interview: Lab-grown collagen is more than skin deep